 "It is not a matter of easy, or difficult.
 Either you try or you don't.
 It is up to you."

-The Five Sages Page is linked at the Awareness Watching Awareness index page
+The Five Sages Page is linked at the AWA index page:

 Specific step-by-step instructions in the quickest most direct means to liberation can be found in the book "THE MOST RAPID AND DIRECT MEANS TO ETERNAL BLISS".